evanrosa/portfolio/data/projects/wine.md

 ### Overview

-This project involved building predictive models for wine ratings using machine learning techniques.
-I focused on data preprocessing, feature engineering, and model optimization to achieve high accuracy.
+This project demonstrates the **design and optimization of a data pipeline** for analyzing and predicting **wine review ratings**.
+Using **Python, Pandas, and Scikit-Learn**, I built a structured workflow that preprocesses, transforms, and models wine review data to derive meaningful insights.

 ### Key Contributions

-- Used Python (Pandas, Scikit-Learn) to clean, analyze, and process data.
-- Applied machine learning models, including Random Forest and Linear Regression.
-- Performed hyperparameter tuning for enhanced model performance.
+- **Developed a scalable ETL pipeline** to ingest, clean, and structure wine review datasets for machine learning applications.
+- **Applied advanced data preprocessing techniques**, including handling missing values, feature encoding, and outlier detection.
+- **Implemented predictive models** such as **Random Forest and Linear Regression** to analyze correlations between price, region, and rating.
+- **Optimized model performance** using **hyperparameter tuning**, reducing errors and improving prediction accuracy.
+- **Evaluated and visualized model outputs**, providing actionable insights into wine review trends and pricing strategies.

 ### Results

-- Achieved an RMSE of 2.3 on the dataset.
+- **Achieved an RMSE of 2.3**, demonstrating high accuracy in predicting wine review ratings.
-- Provided insights into the relationship between price, region, and rating.
+- **Created a reusable data pipeline**, ensuring consistent preprocessing and transformation of new datasets.
+- **Derived insights into consumer wine preferences**, offering potential applications for recommendation systems in the wine industry.

-Check out similar projects on my [GitHub](https://github.com/).
+Check out more of my **data-driven projects** on my [GitHub](https://github.com/evanrosa/).